lorensr/pow/README.txt

   1.)
 Pow is fun to say.
   2.)
 Pow is easy to type.
   3.)
-Because it knocks you on your ass.
+It knocks you on your ass.

 == Requirements: